 What is the tax-free trading allowance?

-You may have read that you cannot claim business expenses if you also claim the tax-free trading allowance.
 This is an allowance for those who earn only low sums from self-employment, of £1,000 a year or less.

-Claiming capital allowances when self-employed
+Can I claim capital allowances when self-employed?

-If you use the traditional accounting method, then longer-lasting items that you buy for business purposes (such as computers) will count as capital assets rather than expenses.
-You can however claim capital allowances on these assets.
-However, most self-employed people will use cash-basis accounting, which is generally preferred by small businesses.
+If you use the traditional accounting method, then longer-lasting items you buy for business purposes (such as computers) will count as capital assets rather than expenses.

 What expenses can I claim if I work from home?

-If your ‘office’ is located in your home (like a garden office), you can still claim expenses such as heating, electricity, council tax, rent, internet and phone usage.
-However, you can only claim for the proportion of these utilities that you use for your home office.
+If your ‘office’ is in your home (like a garden office), you can still claim expenses such as heating, electricity, council tax, rent, internet and phone usage.

-There are several different ways to work out the correct proportion.
-One method uses the number of rooms in your home; so for instance if your home has five rooms, one of which is your office, one-fifth of your heating bill may be tax-deductible.
-However, you should ask your accountant about the best way to work this out, to avoid over-claiming or under-claiming.
-Another option is to claim simplified expenses.
+One method uses the number of rooms in your home; so, for instance, if your home has five rooms, one of which is your office, one-fifth of your heating bill may be tax-deductible.

 All other business expenses are claimable in the normal way.